 However, some companies are concerned about the impact of strikes on multiple coasts.

 Ingrid Hirstin Lazcano, founder of the Los Angeles- based Andean Dream LLC, said a strike on the East and Gulf coasts could bankrupt her company, which sells soups, pasta and other products made from quinoa, a grain grown in the Bolivian Andes.
 The company has two containers shipped monthly to both Los Angeles and Philadelphia, and Lazcano said she's still recovering from the eight-day strike of 450 clerical workers at the Los Angeles-Long Beach port complex, which ended Dec.
 4.

 "If the strike does happen, we will be paralyzed," she said.
 "We will not be able to fill orders."

 The latest talks between shipping companies and dockworkers on the East Coast have reportedly broken down less than two weeks before the contract expires Dec.
-29, leading to worries that a strike could lead to the closure of 15 ports from Massachusetts to Texas.

 The longshoremen's union on the East Coast represents 14,500 workers at the 15 ports, which extend south from Boston and handle 95 percent of all containerized shipments from Maine to Texas, about 110 million tons' worth.
 The New York-New Jersey ports handle the most cargo on the East Coast, valued at $208 billion in 2011.